How Carbon Lighthouse Got Its CLUES

 “We put some sensors in the air going out to heating pumps, some in the air coming back,” Rosen says, “and we calculated how much energy the fans were using.”

 If they could turn down a fan or a pump and still keep the working spaces in the building comfortable, they could save their client money — and cut carbon emissions — without replacing any hardware.
-So the pair began logging the flood of new information into a spreadsheet and they used that to model different management changes.
+So the pair began logging the flood of new information into a spreadsheet to model different energy management changes.

-CLUES can handle that on-going flow of information from existing clients, and even alert Carbon Lighthouse to any unexpected changes.
+CLUES handles that ongoing flow of information from existing clients — and even alerts Carbon Lighthouse to any unexpected changes.
 That automation, Rosen says, “opens up a world of much deeper energy savings.”